 In coming years, Microsoft will use their partner channels, direct sales, global cloud infrastructure and services to accelerate enterprise developers’ use of Github.

-9. Microsoft Buys Skype – $8.5 Billion
+12. Microsoft Buys Skype – $8.5 Billion

-Skype is instant messaging client and a free voice IP service that was owned by eBay in 2005 for $3.1 billion.
+Skype is an instant messaging client and a free voice IP service that was owned by eBay in 2005 for $3.1 billion.
 They sold it off to private investors at 40% loss.
-Microsoft bought Skype in May 2011 for US $8.5 billion.
+Microsoft bought Skype in May 2011 for $8.5 billion.
 Since then Skype comes preinstalled on every Windows platform.

-8. Hewlett-Packard buys Autonomy – $10.24 Billion
+11. Hewlett-Packard buys Autonomy – $10.24 Billion

-7. Google buys Motorola Mobility – $12.5 Billion
+10. Google buys Motorola Mobility – $12.5 Billion

-6. Amazon Buys Whole Foods – $13.7 billion
+9. Amazon Buys Whole Foods – $13.7 billion

 Amazon made a big bet on physical stores and business of food when they bought organic grocery chain Whole Foods for $13.7 billion in cash.
 The deal was finalized in August 2017, valuing Whole Foods at $42 a share.

-Whole Foods stores will continue to operate under the same name, but as a separate unit of the Amazon.
+Whole Foods stores will continue to operate under the same name but as a separate unit of the Amazon.
 This deal shows Amazon’s growing interest in groceries.
 They already have their own delivery service, AmazonFresh, and continually testing a ‘click-and-collect’ model that lets users buy groceries online, with an option to pick them up in stores.

-5. Walmart Buys Flipkart – $16 billion
+8. Walmart Buys Flipkart – $16 billion

-Walmart has acquired 77% stake in Flipkart, and now they will be competing against Amazon India, who is already ruling Indian market.
+Walmart has acquired 77% stake in Flipkart, and now they will be competing against Amazon India, who is already ruling the Indian market.
 In the meantime, Walmart will support Flipkart’s desire of going public, but did not put a date on it.

 Flipkart cofounder Binny Bansal, Tiger Global, Tencent Holdings, and Microsoft will retain their stake, while Sachin Bansal (another cofounder) and Softbank will walk away with $1 billion and $4.7 billion, respectively.
 Moreover, the war between both giants will not only create a huge infrastructure of supply chain but also a large number of jobs.

-4. Facebook Buys WhatsApp – $19 Billion
+6. Facebook Buys WhatsApp – $19 Billion

-With a ridiculously high price Facebook bought more than just an app, in February 2014.
+With a ridiculously high price, Facebook bought more than just an app, in February 2014.
 Facebook was getting access to more than 450 million users.

-Brian Acton and Jan Koum came up with an app where user can share videos and images along with the texts.
-After acquisition, Chat app Telegram logs 5 million downloads in one day and Whatspp lost around 1 million of its current user, but in the meantime gained millions of new users also.
+Brian Acton and Jan Koum came up with an app where users can share videos and images along with the texts.
+After the acquisition, Chat app Telegram logs 5 million downloads in one day and Whatspp lost around 1 million of its current user, but in the meantime gained millions of new users also.
 Today, WhatsApp has more than 1.5 billion users.

-3. Hewlett-Packard buys Compaq – $25 Billion
+5. Hewlett-Packard buys Compaq – $25 Billion

 Founded in 1982, Compaq sold computer product and related services.
-It also produced few first IBM PC compatible computers and during the 90’s they became the largest supplier of PC system.
+It also produced few first IBM PC compatible computers and during the 90’s they became the largest supplier of the PC system.
 HP welcomed Compaq into the family for $25 billion on 3rd September 2001 in a bid to compete with IBM.
 In 2013, HP discontinued the Compaq brand for lower-end systems.

-2. Microsoft Buys LinkedIn – $26.2 billion
+4. Microsoft Buys LinkedIn – $26.2 billion

 2. CenturyLink buys Level 3 Communications – $34 Billion

 The third-largest telecommunications company in the US, CenturyLink, acquired Level 3 Communications, a multinational telecommunications and internet service provider company, for $34 billion in cash and stock.
 Level 3 entirely became a part of CenturyLink in November, 2017.